DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-10-Some-useful-commands-with-files-and-folders-in-git.md

 1. Stop tracking a file from the staging area

     ```bash
+    # with a file
     git rm --cached <file-path>

+    # with a folder
+    # -r option means recursive
+    git rm -r --cached <folder-path>
     ```

 2. Remove a file from the local repository